-Buying UK pet insurance in this day in age shouldn’t be too difficult, should it.
-Make sure to use Tjenestetorget.no to find the best pet insurance company, visit https://forbrukerguiden.no/hundeforsikring/ to learn more.
+Buying pet insurance in this day in age shouldn’t be too difficult, should it.
 With all of the websites that offer insurance, not to mention the amount of advertising that insurers aim at pet owners, there should be no excuse for pet owners not to be aware of the presence of pet insurance.

 Finding the right policy, at the right price could require a little work, so here's the basics.

-Pet insurance companies will generally asses your dog on certain criteria that will enable them to make a judgement on how likely you are to make a claim.
+After you buy pet insurance at https://forbrukerguiden.no/hundeforsikring/, they will asses your dog on certain criteria that will enable them to make a judgement on how likely you are to make a claim.

 Those criteria usually include